The Transcontinental Railroad

 Excessive slack between cars ensured a jarring, uncomfortable ride that could harm passengers and cargo when a loosely-coupled train pulled out of a dead stop and each car started forward with a violent lurch.
 In 1863, Ezra Miller successfully patented and marketed the first model of his coupling device that became known as the "Miller Hook" or "Miller Platform."
 The Miller Platform eliminated slack between the cars and included a shock-absorbing spring and a buffering platform that prevented damage from cars' bumping into one another during sudden stops.
 Because of its high cost, the Miller Platform was used on passenger trains, while freight trains continued to use the link-and-pin couplers.

 Plan view of Ezra Miller's coupler as applied to the bottom of adjoining rail cars.
-Image source: The Railroad and Engineering Journal.
-Vol. 61, no. 9, New York, 1887, pp. 401.
+Image source: The The Railroad and Engineering Journal.
+Vol. 61, no. 9, New York: M. N. Forney, 1887, p.
+401.

 View Source »